L358 (Chlorpheniramine maleate and phenylephrine hydrochloride 4 mg / 10 mg)

 Pill imprint L358 has been identified as Chlorpheniramine maleate and phenylephrine hydrochloride 4 mg / 10 mg.

 Chlorpheniramine/phenylephrine is used in the treatment of cold symptoms; allergic rhinitis and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
-Chlorpheniramine/phenylephrine 4 mg / 10 mg is not subject to the Controlled Substances Act.
+Chlorpheniramine/phenylephrine 4 mg / 10 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).

 - 4 mg / 10 mg